 Beverly Schwab v.
 Sally Jewell, Secretary, U.S. Department of the Interior, Agency

 No. DOI BIA-13-0019

 We represented a federal employee who received a reassignment from her position in Washington, DC to a position in Colorado.
 Our client did not want to move to Colorado and believed the real reason for the reassignment was retaliation for having requested a reasonable accommodation.
 After advising the agency of our intention to file an appeal with the Merit Systems Protection Board, the agency agreed to settle the case by reinstating our client to a position in Washington, DC and paying her $175,000.00.

 Weller v.
-GSA
+General Services Administration